Adaptive-Solver Framework for Dynamic Strategy Selection in Large Language Model Reasoning: Conclusion

-We propose the Adaptive-Solver framework, a pioneering approach designed to dynamically tailor solving strategies for LLMs across diverse reasoning scenarios.
-Central to this framework are two modules: the initial evaluation module, which assesses the adequacy of a given solution, and, if refinement is necessary, activates the subsequent adaptation module.
-Herein, three adaptation strategies are leveraged: \textit{model adaptation, prompting method adaptation}, and \textit{decomposition granularity adaptation}.
-Our experimental findings underscore the efficacy of this framework, highlighting that adaptive prompting and decomposition granularity substantially augment the LLM’s ability to pinpoint optimal methods and reasoning granularity, thereby markedly enhancing reasoning performance.
-Remarkably, the deployment of model adaptation brings a significant reduction in API costs, slashing them by up to 50\%, all while sustaining or even amplifying performance.
-This innovative framework propels us into a promising direction in dynamic strategy selection for LLMs.
+We introduce the Adaptive-Solver (AS) framework, designed to dynamically adapt solving strategies for LLMs across diverse reasoning scenarios, allowing for flexible allocation of test-time computational resources.
+Central to this framework are two modules: the initial \textit{evaluation} module, which assesses the reliability of a given solution, and the subsequent \textit{adaptation} module, which adjusts the solver if the reliability evaluation fails.
+Herein, four adaptation strategies are leveraged together to achieve multi-faceted adaptations.
+Additionally, we designed an efficient pipeline configuration algorithm that automatically determines the optimal solver pipeline, enabling real-time adjustments of solver in the \textit{adaptation} module.
+Our experimental results underscore the framework's effectiveness.
+Specifically, AS-MSPD significantly reduces API costs by up to 85\%, retains performance comparable to GPT4, and surpasses all cost-comparable baselines.
+This framework propels us into a promising direction in dynamic strategy selection for LLMs.
 Viewing from a higher point, every solver – be it model, prompting, decomposition, or augmented tools – can be regarded as a potential candidate in the component pool.
 The LLMs, armed with this framework, exhibit the flexibility to dynamically compose selected candidates, paving the way to optimal solution paths.
-Exploring future landscapes presents the exciting opportunity to widen the pool of problem solvers, paving the way for a broader spectrum of enhanced solutions.
-Take knowledge QA for example: if the model recognizes its limitations in addressing a particular query, it can wisely use retrieval-enhanced methods to navigate external knowledge for a optimal solution.
-This exploration not only highlights the versatile capabilities of LLMs but also uncovers routes for further investigations and innovations in adaptive problem-solving strategies, holding vast implications for the realm of artificial intelligence.